Choose the right building regulations application

 Building Notices

-If you're planning small, internal changes to your home then a Building Notice could be the best option.
+If you're planning small, internal changes to your home then making a Building Notice application could be the best option.

-You can start your building work two working days after submitting your Building Notice application.
+You can start your building work 2 working days after submitting your Building Notice application.

-You don’t get formal approval before you start work, which you do with a Full Plans application, but we acknowledge your Building Notice.
+You do not get the same formal approval before you start work as you do with a Full Plans application, but we will acknowledge your Building Notice.

-We will issue a completion certificate when our site inspectors say the completed work complies with the building regulations.
+We'll issue a completion certificate when our site inspectors say the completed work complies with building regulations.

 There are specific projects when Building Notices cannot be used.